john-langlois/react-todo-app/README.md

 You can access the To-do list easily through this link: https://john-langlois.github.io/react-todo-app/

+In this app, you can add, delete, submit and edit items.
+To edit items, simply double click on it.
+Once you are done, press the enter key to resubmit.
+This app will hold your data in the browser local storage.
+So whether you reload, close your app or reopen it, you will still have access to your items.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts